ethereum-optimism/specs/specs/interop/sequencer.md

 ### Cross Chain Message Latency

 The latency at which a cross chain message is relayed from the moment at which it was initiated is bottlenecked by the security of the preconfirmations.
-An initiating transaction and a executing transaction MAY have the same timestamp, meaning that a secure preconfirmation scheme enables atomic cross chain composability.
+An initiating transaction and an executing transaction MAY have the same timestamp, meaning that a secure preconfirmation scheme enables atomic cross chain composability.
 Any sort of equivocation on behalf of the sequencer will result in the production of invalid blocks.